SachinR90/android-fractals/README.md

 # android-fractals
-sample code to demonstrate the use of Path, Canvas in Android
+sample code to demonstrate the use of path, canvas components in Android